godot-escoria/escoria-demo-game/docs/esc_reference.md

   - flip_y flips the y axis of the object's sprites when true (object's root node needs to be Node2D)

 - `play_snd object file`
   Plays the sound specificed with the "file" parameter on the object, without blocking.
+You can play background sounds, eg. during scene changes, with `play_snd bg_snd res://...`

 - `set_active object value`
   Changes the "active" state of the object, value can be true or false.
 Inactive objects are hidden in the scene.